akashkumaryasoju/AI-Image-generation-from-text-using-Deep-Learning/README.md

 The main goal of building this proposed work is to provide a seamless user experience where a user can give their own description (e.g., “a girl holding a puppy in aircraft”),and obtain a AI generated image that visually represents the given prompt.
-The core technologies used in the proposed work are, Hugging Face diffusers Library,
+The core technologies used in the proposed work are, Hugging Face diffusers Library.

+It generates the output from the input text we give.For example for the input "A ballerina dancing".,
+“A dog playing with ball.” ,
+“A castle that floats upside
+down above a mirror lake, it
+reflecting the real world. ” -it provides the desired output in the form of an image as the file attached in repository.